What is a video interview?

-3. Practise “to camera”:
+2. Practise “to camera”:

-The handy advantage of video applications over face to face interviews is you can have notes off camera to help you.
+The handy advantage of video applications over a face to face interviews is you can have notes off-camera to help you.
 Put up a large board with SPEAK SLOWLY and examples of times you’ve led a team, communicated effectively, performed a marketing task or whatever else the company might ask of you.
 Though don’t be a numpty and stare doggedly at the notes as they’ll know what you’re doing.

 If it’s a resume type video, mention your name clearly at the beginning and the end.
 You’re trying to make the reviewer remember you and making them learn your name is a great way to stand out.

-You can use props sensibly, for example hold up cards with your university, degree and grades to reinforce what you’re saying.
+You can use props sensibly, for example, hold up cards with your university, degree and grades to reinforce what you’re saying.

 If you can edit your video, look at any videos the company’s marketing departments have used and mimic their style.

 Finally, look happy.
-Use that body language I mentioned earlier to reinforce your message.
+Use that body language we mentioned earlier to reinforce your message.
 The very act of smiling during the introduction will relax you, show you have a personality, show you have confidence.
 Then you can sit upright and look professional during the serious end of the video in the same way a newsreader will happily welcome you to the Ten O’clock news, only to look business-like two seconds later when announcing the latest FTSE figures.